-Vancouver is known as the City of Glass, a nickname earned from famous local author Douglas Coupland, reflectng the primarily steel-and-glass aesthetic of downtown buildings.
+Vancouver is known as the City of Glass, a nickname coined by famous local author Douglas Coupland, reflecting the primarily steel-and-glass aesthetic of downtown’s buildings.
 One look at the city skyline and it’s easy to spot the mirrored condos that tower over the city.
-However, upon further inspection, and perhaps a little closer to the ground, are buildings renowned for their history and beauty.
+However, upon further inspection, and perhaps a little closer to the ground, you’ll find buildings known for their history and beauty.
 Uncover the unknown past while walking historic hallways built at the turn of the century.

 Coffee inside the Marine Building

 355 Burrard Street

 Get your morning caffeine fix at the location of local coffee shop J.J.
 Bean inside the iconic Marine Building.
 A product of the prosperous 1920s era in Vancouver, it was slated to be the tallest office building in the city and closely associated to the growing shipping industry that was booming in the area we now call Canada Place.
 Construction took place from 1929 – 1930, and reflects a classic Art Deco style which includes heavily ornamented brick curtain walls and extensive use of terracotta trim.
 The original building developer was a former rum-runner who lost his wealth during the Great Depression.
 The building was sold to the Guinness family (of beer fame) in 1933.

 Totem Pole Tour at Brockton Point